Nested ADICO (nADICO)

 Let’s discuss the implications of the modifications by continuing our previous example.
 Using nADICO individuals could infer that

 Extracting the grammar components, this norm can now be comprehensively expressed as ADIC(ADIC or ADIC).
-Of course, this is just a simple example, but norms could also include co-occurring consequences (e.g. the bribing citizen being educated and reported to the police: ADIC(ADIC and ADIC)), or allow the specification of consequences for the official if (s)he does not comply (e.g., a supervisor reporting on a violating official: ADIC(ADIC and ADIC)ADIC).
-(For more details, examples, formal syntax, as well as differentiation between norms and rules, please refer to the associated publications.)
+Of course, this is just a simple example, but norms could also include co-occurring consequences (e.g., the bribing citizen being educated and reported to the police: ADIC(ADIC and ADIC)), or allow the specification of consequences for the official if (s)he does not comply (e.g., a supervisor reporting on a violating official: ADIC(ADIC and ADIC)ADIC).

 Horizontal and Vertical Nesting

 The introduction of nested statements allows the representation of complexity on a specific institutional level (e.g. multiple co-occurring actions) – referred to as horizontal nesting – , but also interdependencies across multiple levels (structural institutional regress) – which we refer to as vertical nesting.
 The following schema illustrates these characteristics.
-Statements on a given institutional level (monitored statements) are guarded by consequential statements on the next higher level that prescribe consequences for violating monitored statements (Recall the citizen’s behaviour as a monitored statement, and the official’s behaviour as a consequential statement).
-Using this approach, statements can be specified with an arbitrary level of complexity.
+Statements on a given institutional level (monitored statements) are guarded by consequential statements on the next higher level that prescribe consequences for violating monitored statements (Recall the citizen’s behaviour as a monitored statement, and the official’s behaviour as a consequential statement, whose behaviour could be subject to monitoring – as a second-order monitored statement – by a higher-level official – captured in a second-order consequential statement).
+Using this approach, statements can be specified with an arbitrary level of complexity as schematically outlined in the following figure.

 C. K. Frantz, M. K. Purvis, B. T. R. Savarimuthu, M. Nowostawski: Modelling Dynamic Normative Understanding in Agent Societies.
 Scalable Computing: Practice and Experience, vol. 16, no. 4, pp. 355-378, 2015 [PDF]